 Tobacco smoke, for example, causes lung cancer and other conditions.
 And you have probably heard about asbestos, a substance commonly used in construction before the 1970s, when it was found to cause cancer.

 Many substances are relatively safe in small quantities, but can be harmful in larger amounts.
 Having a glass of wine with dinner is unlikely to make you sick, but people who consume more than three and a half drinks a night are two to three times more likely than others to develop certain types of cancer.

 If you believe you have been exposed primary care doctor.
 They will recommend appropriate screening tests and treatments, or refer you to a specialist who can do so.

 Products marketed as liver and kidney cleansing agents can actually strain the organs they are intended to help.
-Some of these remedies contain substances that have been shown to contribute to chronic kidney disease because of toxins they contain.

 Avoid any product or service that claims to cleanse your kidneys, liver or colon.
 Such products are ineffective and unnecessary.
 More worryingly, they can cause injury.